Losant/losant-docs/docs/workflows/overview.md

+description: Learn more about Losant workflows: how they work and how to configure them.

 # Workflows

 Workflows are the primary way for your devices to communicate with each other and other services.
 Workflows allow you to trigger notifications, create events, send commands, and more.
 Workflows are basically the brains of your connected solution.

+A list of your application's workflows, broken down by [type](#workflow-types), can be accessed through your application's subnavigation.

 ## Overview

-All workflows start with a trigger that includes a payload.
+All workflows start with a trigger, and that trigger includes a payload.
 The purpose of the workflow is to make decisions based on this payload, modify the data if needed, and eventually result in some kind of output.

-As the payload flows through the workflow, fields can be added, removed, or changed.
+As the payload flows through the workflow, fields can be added, removed or changed.
 Each node in a workflow accepts a payload as an input, optionally modifies it, and outputs the payload to be the input for the next node.
-Some nodes, like conditionals, don't modify the payload at all and simply pass it through as-is, but they do provide a way to branch the workflow down multiple paths.
+Some nodes (e.g. the [Conditional Node](/workflows/logic/conditional/)) don't modify the payload at all and simply pass it through as-is, but they do provide a way to branch the workflow down multiple paths.

+## Creating a Workflow

+Workflows can be created by clicking the "Add Workflow" link in the "Workflows" dropdown within your application's subnavigation.
+They may also be created by clicking the "Add" button within your workflow lists both on the "Workflows" page and on the application overview.

+When creating a new workflow, you must first choose a workflow type.
+This cannot be changed after workflow creation.
+There are currently two different workflow types:

+*   [**Cloud workflows**](/workflows/cloud-workflows/) execute within Losant's cloud platform.
+While they are generally more robust, they do depend on your devices having a strong, stable internet connection for near-immediate execution.
+*   [**Edge workflows**](/workflows/edge-workflows/) are configured in the cloud platform, but are then deployed to your [edge compute devices](/devices/edge-compute/) where their execution happens.
+The primary benefit of these workflows is that they do not need an internet connection to run, and they can interact with their host devices on the fly and report up to the internet at a later time.

+More information on each workflow type, and what sets them apart, is available within each' type's documentation.

+## Example Workflow

 Below is an example of how a payload flows through a workflow.
+This example uses a [cloud workflow](/workflows/cloud-workflows/).

 ![Workflow Overview](/images/workflows/overview.png "Workflow Overview")

 Let's break down this workflow and explain the individual nodes and how they work with the payload.
+For this example, our use case is ...

+1. A device is reporting temperature readings and we are using those state reports to [kick off a workflow](#temp-sensor-trigger-node).
+2. The user would like to take an action [if that temperature exceeds a certain threshold](#temp-high-conditional-node).
+3. This device reports temperature in degrees Fahrenheit; however, our user would prefer to receive reports [in degrees Celsius](#convert-f-to-c-math-node).
+4. When the temperature does exceed the threshold, the user should receive an [SMS alert](#sms-node).

 ### Temp Sensor - Trigger Node